interactions-py/Astro/README.md

 # slash-bot
-Bot for discord-py-slash-command Discord Server.
+Bot for discord-interactions Discord Server.
 It basically only have tag feature, release subscription (but actually just role giving) feature.
 I uploaded this for the demonstration of slash command.